 *Chef Training Program: Offering western-style cooking instruction and vocational English as Second Language, equipping students with knowledge and skills for entry-level positions with major hotels, institutions, and restaurants.

 Title V Senior Community Service Employment Program: Fostering and promoting effective part-time opportunities for unemployed, low-income people age 55 or older with limited employment prospects.
-Placement is in non-profit community service organizations.
+The goal of the program is to help participants enter or re-enter the workforce via any career.

 —Citizenship: application, education, naturalization